odhondt/eo_tools/README.md

 ## Overview
-- This project is in its early stages, therefore API is likely to change.
+- Because this project is in active development the the API is likely to change.
 - Currently, the available features are:
     - Sentinel-1
         - InSAR processor (running SNAP graphs through PyroSAR) computing the coherence, phase and intensities of an interferometric pair of SLC products